 There was no need for sunscreen – the clouds were thick and dark with a menacing hint of rain.
-With my knapsack on my back and ID in my hand, I headed up Harrison to explore the neighborhood known as SOWA (South of Washington).
+With my knapsack over my shoulder and ID in my hand, I headed up Harrison to explore the neighborhood known as SOWA (South of Washington).
 This booming art and design district reminded me of DC ‘s NOMA (North of Massachusetts), a one-time rough and seedy neighborhood that has undergone a rapid transformation.
-Homeless people coexisted with luxury condos and eco-friendly amenities such as Whole Foods and yoga studios.
+Homeless people coexisted with luxury condos and eco-friendly amenities such as Whole Foods and Health Works.

 Several blocks later, I was elated to discover a festive, pet-friendly open market with hundreds of locals – kids in tow — enjoying a wide array of offerings from some of the city’s most-raved food trucks.
 A beer garden offering tasty suds from a local brewer was popular and the five taps were constantly pouring.
 Meanwhile an up-and-coming indie-rock band was performing catchy originals while a group of teens and twenty-somethings were playing a relaxing game of corn hole, stopping to clap after every song.

 Just as I grabbed my Ipswich Ale and a seat to enjoy the music the skies began to open.
 Just a few warning drops at first which rapidly overflowed to buckets as the handicraft and jewelry vendors dumped their wares in big barrels, not even bothering to keep things together.